 Tanzania is the sixth largest country in Africa, with a population of 51.8 million.
-Despite an emerging economy with a high potential for growth, it remains one of the world's poorest countries in terms of per-capita income.
-Most of the workforce is engaged in agriculture, while unemployment is especially common among women and youth.
+According to the World Bank, Tanzania has a high potential for growth, yet its per capita income is among the world's lowest.
+Most of the workforce is engaged in agriculture, while unemployment is common, especially among women and youth.

-Tanzania has one of the most conducive environments in Africa for low-income banking, and account penetration has increased recently among most population groups.
-Despite this progress, however, more than 80% of adults lack access to basic banking services, with financial exclusion at its worst outside the cities and towns.
+Tanzania has one of the most conducive environments in Africa for non-traditional banking, As a result, account penetration has increased recently among the general population.
+Despite this progress, however, nearly 80 percent of adults still lack access to basic banking services.

-Our borrowers in Tanzania struggle with many quality-of-life issues that are typical of people in rural areas, including low levels of education and inadequate basic services.
-Three-fourths of household heads have less than a secondary education— almost twice the regional average—which greatly impairs their ability to earn a decent income.
+Like rural people everywhere, our borrowers in Tanzania struggle to attain basic living standards, including education and basic services.
+Three-fourths of household heads have less than a secondary education—well above the regional average—which greatly impairs their ability to earn a decent income.
 Over half of our borrowers live in homes with no running water or electricity.
-These burdens fall especially hard on children, who are exposed to disease and are unable to do homework or study after sundown.
+These burdens fall especially hard on children, who are exposed to disease and who can only study by the light of the sun.

 Income & Employment

 Despite their harsh living conditions, FINCA’s customers in Tanzania earn an average profit of $3,174 per year to sustain their families, the highest in the region.
-Our borrowers employ 2.41 people per enterprise, totaling nearly 136,611 people country-wide.
+Our borrowers employ 2.41 people per enterprise.
 Two-thirds of these employees are earning wages that are above the national poverty line.
-Almost 40% of the total employment in FINCA-funded enterprises is a direct result of FINCA’s loans, meaning that FINCA's job-creation impact is equivalent to 53,000 people working full-time.
+Almost 40 percent of the total employment in FINCA-funded enterprises is a direct result of FINCA’s loans.